 The Shocking Truth About Junk Food: Should It Be Banned from Advertising?

 Step away from the Coco Pops!
 Put down that spoon!
 Put away that bowl!
-Last week, an author and associate professor voiced his concerns about the harmful effects of junk food and called for stricter regulations.
+Last week, an author and associate professor voiced his concerns regarding the harmful effects of junk food and called for stricter regulations.
 Dr Chris van Tulleken addressed the House of Lords select committee on food, diet, and obesity, urging them to strip health claims from junk food packaging and ban their advertising.

 Dr van Tulleken compared the tactics of the mass-produced food industry to those of big tobacco, accusing them of selling addictive and potentially harmful products.
 His new book, Ultra-processed People: Why Do We Eat Stuff That Isn’t Food And Why Can’t We Stop, uncovers the devastating health consequences of junk food consumption, including diabetes, heart disease, and cancer.